-Because the ridges accumulated over time, the earliest ridges lie inland, and the most recently formed ridges and bluffs near the shore.
-This unusual series of beach ridges present, in sequence, detailed evidence of an estimated 9,000 years of prehistoric human use of this coastline.
+Because the ridges accumulated over time, the earliest ridges lie inland, with the most recently formed ridges and bluffs near the shore.
+This unusual series of beach ridges presents, in sequence, detailed evidence of an estimated 9,000 years of Iñupiaq use of this coastline.
 Some archeological sites here are older than well-known remains of ancient Egyptian civilizations.
 Numerous research projects have focused on this beach ridge complex.